baggerspion/therealpadams.github.io/_posts/2016-12-30-lehmans-law-2.md

 hand or that adding *that feature* will cause the code to get out of hand.
 You can just feel that refactoring is required.

-In my previous post I talked briefly about avoiding the tempatation to become a feature factory.
+In my previous post I talked briefly about avoiding the temptation to become a feature factory.
 One of the clear indicators that your agile project is heading in that direction is the dropping of systematic refactoring.

 ## Managing Technical Debt In Agile Projects

-Engineers are very good a *feeling* theiy way through a codebase.
+Engineers are very good a *feeling* their way through a codebase.
 They can just tell that the code is getting gnarly (or will do).
 This feeling that something is wrong is almost always caused (at least in part) by the codebase's technical debt.
 I always think that technical